landhb/linux-keyutils/README.md

 # linux-keyutils
 [![cargo-badge-lib][]][cargo-lib] [![docs-badge-lib][]][docs-lib] [![license-badge][]][license] [![rust-version-badge][]][rust-version] [![build][]][build-url] [![codecov][]][codecov-url]

+Rust interface to the Linux key-management facility.
+Provides a safe interface around the raw system calls allowing user-space programs to perform key manipulation.

 ## Basic Usage

 To use `linux-keyutils`, first add this to your `Cargo.toml`: